cunarist/family/README.md

-# copycat
+# About
-An addon for blender enabling copy with children
+An addon for Blender with duplicate and delete operations including children